ppengzeng/ppengzeng.github.io/_pages/about.md

 I am Pengpeng Zeng (曾鹏鹏), currently a Researcher in the School of Computer Science and Technology at Tongji University, China.
 I received my Ph.D. degree in 2023 from the School of Computer Science and Engineering, University of Electronic Science and Technology of China (UESTC), under the supervision of Prof. [Jingkuan Song](https://cfm.uestc.edu.cn/~songjingkuan/), Prof. [Lianli Gao](https://lianligao.github.io/), and Prof. [Heng Tao Shen](https://cfm.uestc.edu.cn/~shenht/).

-My research interests include Machine Learning, Deep Learning, AI-Generated Content (AIGC), Computer Vision, and Reinforcement Learning etc.
+My research interests include Robot Learning, Multimodal Learning, and Computer Vision.

-If you are interested in related topics or potential collaborations, please feel free to get in touch: **is.pengpengzeng@gmail.com**.
+We are currently looking for 2–3 motivated interns to join our research projects in Robot Learning and Multimodal Learning.
+If you are interested in these topics or potential collaboration opportunities, please feel free to send your CV to **[is.pengpengzeng@gmail.com](mailto:is.pengpengzeng@gmail.com)**.

 # 🔥 News
 - *2026.07*: One paper accepted by ACM MM 2026!